Sao Miguel Azores, Portugal Travel Guide

 Furnas Valley & East Coast: Terra Nostra Park, Poça da Dona Beija hot springs, Cozido das Furnas (volcanic stew), Gorreana Tea Factory, and Ribeira Quente village make for a fulfilling visit.
 A car rental is suggested for maximum freedom, though public bus service exists to Furnas village.
 A full day (6-8 hours) permits ample discovery.

-São Miguel has many opportunities for natural finding and cultural encounters, from lush parks to historic towns.
+São Miguel contains a lot of opportunities for natural finding and interactions with the culture, from lush parks to heritage towns.

 Ponta da Ferraria (Ginetes): A unique natural hot spring on the island's western tip.
 Volcanic heat warms the ocean water at low tide, creating a thermal pool within the sea.
 Check tide times for the best experience.

-Vila Franca do Campo: Explore São Miguel's former capital.
+Vila Franca do Campo: Explore The Green island's former capital.
 Wander its historic center, visit charming churches, and enjoy the waterfront.
 It provides a glimpse into the island's past.

 São Miguel serves as an excellent starting point for extending your journey to other Azorean keys or mainland Portugal.

 A short flight away (30-40 mins).
-Spend 2-3 days exploring its history and geological features.
+Stay FOR 2-3 days exploring its history and geological features.

 Reach by flight (45-55 mins).
 Mount Pico, volcanic vineyards (UNESCO site), and whale watching are draws.
 2-3 days are well spent here.